Eating slowly and stopping when 80% full are two powerful tools you can use to look and feel awesome.

 - Eat slowly

-- Chew thoroughly
+- Chew your food

-- Pay attention to your food
+- Pay attention while you eat

 You might think these steps sound too simple, but there’s plenty of evidence backing them up.